-If someone is diagnosed with dementia before the age of 65, they should be told which type of dementia they have, what the symptoms are, and how it might progress.
+If someone is diagnosed with young onset dementia, they should be told which type of dementia they have, what the symptoms are, and how it might progress.
 They should be referred for further assessments and interventions that may help.
 The person and their family should also be told about any specialist advice and support services, locally and nationally.

-A diagnosis of dementia at a younger age can be very difficult to accept.
-It is natural for the person to experience a range of feelings including anger, grief, depression or anxiety.
+A diagnosis of young onset dementia can be very difficult to accept.
+The person may find it hard to adjust, and experience a range of feelings including anger, grief, depression or anxiety.
 Family members may be affected by similar emotions.
-For support, please contact our dementia specialist Admiral Nurses - see Sources of support on p13.